 Older Americans need more motivation to exercise regularly, say a series of studies published in the American Journal of Preventive Medicine.

-Residents of sprawling counties weigh more, walk less in their leisure time and have higher rates of high blood pressure compared with those in more “compact” counties, a new study finds.
+People in sprawling counties weigh more, walk less in their leisure time and have higher rates of high blood pressure compared with more compact counties.